Wood Effect Split Face Tiles

 Texture is a key element when it comes to decorating a wall or floor space.
 A textured surface is what adds charm and character.
-Without texture, an area can look plain and uninteresting; and a guest’s eyes can just become lost as they look around the room.
-That’s why split face tiles are such a popular design trend right now.
-They consists of strips of a certain material that have been cut to different widths, heights and thicknesses; creating a staggered and multi-levelled surface; ideal for adding definition to a wall area.
+Without texture, an area can look plain and uninteresting; and a guest's eyes can just become lost as they look around the room.
+That's why wood effect split face tiles are such a popular design trend right now.

 A new type of split face tile

-Whilst split face tiles are commonly made from natural slate, a new trend has arisen from the popularity of the industrial upcycle look.
-Earlier this year when I was wandering around the Surface Design Show in London, I saw one thing time and time again – split face tiles made from reclaimed wood.
+Split face tiles are traditionally made from natural slate.
+They consist of strips that have been cut to different widths, heights and thicknesses; creating a staggered and multi-levelled surface; ideal for adding definition to a wall area.
+A new trend has arisen from the popularity of the industrial upcycle look.
+Earlier this year when I was wandering around the Surface Design Show in London, I saw one thing time and time again - split face tiles made from reclaimed wood.

 Some pieces looked like they'd come from old pallets.
 Some pieces looked like sanded driftwood.
 And yet all of these wooden components were brought together beautifully to create this stunning, staggered wooden split face surface.
 Ideal for adding that much-needed texture and definition to an interior wall space.